-To support these project-level activities, the NPS, in cooperation with other federal, state, and local partners is implementing a Monitoring and Assessment Plan for CERP, which will provide the information to determine the ecological effects and overall restoration success of CERP projects.
-Additionally the NPS will continue to participate in RECOVER.
+To support these project-level activities, the NPS, in cooperation with other federal, state, and local partners, is implementing a Monitoring and Assessment Plan for CERP, which will provide the information to determine the ecological effects and overall restoration success of CERP projects.
+Additionally the NPS will continue to participate in RECOVER, the interagency group responsible for science input to the CERP.

-Finally the NPS will continue to participate in DOI's formal requirements on programmatic activities including: guidance memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to federal and state law, dedicated and managed for the natural system.
+Finally the NPS will continue to participate in DOI's formal requirements on programmatic activities including: updates to the CERP Programmatic Regulations, guidance memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to federal and state law, dedicated and managed for the natural system.